 When I got back to the United States I decided to continue with the idea that traveling allowed me to be a better nurse and thus began my travel nurse journey that took me all over the United States.
 I focused on working six months a year and taking six months off to travel, but I also focused on how to still escape the mundane (at times) life of nursing while I’m on an assignment or if I were to be a staff nurse.
 And that is how the “8 Day Vacay” was born.

 Do you want to be a travel nurse?
-Read about all of the states I’ve lived in as a traveler!
+Read about all of the states I’ve lived in as a nurse!

 What is the “8 Day Vacay”?